testndev/articles/testing/300-web-app-testing-tools-benchmark.md

 ### Cross-Browser Testing

-We will here discuss capabilities and limitations for cross-browser testing, for those 5 tools.
+I will here discuss capabilities and limitations for cross-browser testing, for those 5 tools.

 #### Browsers support